joshuacox/reactiondev/README.md

 ### Demo Tags

-There are a few demo tags available which correspond to being demo's of that particular verison of Reaction Commerce and merely do a `reaction init -b TAG` when building
+There are a few demo tags available which correspond to being demo's of that particular verison of Reaction Commerce and the marketplace, merely do a `reaction init -b TAG` when building

 ```
 v1.4.1
 v1.4.0
 v1.3.0
+marketplace
 ```

 example: